 - Choose employees who will listen to you, pay careful attention to the tasks at hand, and will make efforts to respond to potential safety hazards.

 - Communicate clearly the nature and type of the support you expect in the home and in the community.

 - Review home and community safety procedures with your employees.

 - Be sure your employees are well trained to provide supports in a safe way.

 When you pay someone to provide support to you or your family member within your home or in the community, they are considered to be a domestic employee and must be paid in accordance with the US Department of Labor's Fair Labor Standards Act related to domestic service employees.
-If the person works for you for 26 hours or more during a week, you are legally required to have a Workers' Compensation policy.
-Workers' Compensation insurance can typically be purchased through your insurance agent the same way you purchase auto or home insurance and will typically cost around $700 a year.
+The state of CT expenses workman’s compensation policies for all employers who self-hire their supports.
+The funds are not taken out of the budget.
+The FI will assist in obtaining a workman’s compensation policy on your behalf.

 Another insurance option that may cover employees who work for you less than 26 hours a week is the standard liability section of your homeowner's or renter's insurance policy.
 Talk with your insurance agent to see if your policy will cover someone who gets hurt while working for you.